-The Getir is a “quick commerce” startup that delivers groceries and other necessities to customers in as little as 10 minutes.
-Getir was founded in 2015 and has expanded to an astounding size since then:
+Getir is a “quick commerce” startup that delivers groceries and other necessities to customers in as little as 10 minutes.
+Getir was founded in 2015 and has expanded to an astounding size since then.

 It is now the market leader in Turkey’s grocery delivery business.
 Getir, on the other hand, provides more than simply grocery delivery and has lately expanded its array of services to include meal delivery and same-day delivery of household supplies.

+Getir makes money by selling groceries online at marked-up prices, having higher operating margins, through delivery and payment processing fees.
 In this article, we will discuss Getir business model and how does it make money in detail.
-Let’s start from the beginning and learn how the company came into existence.

 Getir: The origin